Prodigy-Hacking/ProdigyMathGameHacking/README.md

 - Script-based hacks are back!
    - You can go check them out [here](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/blob/master/hacks/Script-Based%20Hacks/)!

-## Prodigy Chat (Beta)

-We're making a chat for Prodigy hackers only!
-Check out the chat [here](http://prodigyhacking.ml:3000).

-The source code can be found on the [ProdigyIRC repo](https://github.com/Prodigy-Hacking/ProdigyIRC).

-We also have a beta testing Discord server right [here](https://discord.gg/B5wgnRK)!
-If you join you'll also get a special role when it gets released.

 ## Disclaimer

 While our hacks are completely safe, ***you should only use hacks on an alternate account***.